Battle of Guam (1944): Final operations

 (annihilation) at Guam might shock the Japanese people at home.
 Our souls will defend the island to the very end; we pray for the security of the Empire.
 I am overwhelmed with sorrow for the families of the many fallen officers and men.
 I request that measures be taken for government assistance to them.

 The next morning, the 1st Battalion, 306th Infantry, returned with tanks and used Bangalore torpedoes and TNT to seal the caves.
 During the fight, Obata committed suicide.

 Aftermath

 Japanese holdouts

 By 12 August 1944, the number of Japanese dead in the fighting was estimated at 11,340.
-Since there were 18,500 Japanese troops on Guam on 21 July, it followed that as many as 10,000 remained at large, assuming errors counting the dead.
+Since there were 18,500 Japanese troops on Guam on 21 July, it followed as many as 10,000 remained at large, assuming errors counting the dead.
 The last surviving general officer, Major General Yoshitomo Tamura, the chief of staff of the Thirty-First Army, committed suicide on 22 August.
 With his death, the ranking Japanese officer on Guam became Lieutenant Colonel Hideyuki Takeda, the operations officer of the 29th Division.
-In July 1945, the Island Command reported that 7,831 Japanese had been killed and 1,026 taken prisoner since 10 August 1944.
+In July 1945, the Island Command reported 7,831 Japanese had been killed and 1,026 taken prisoner since 10 August 1944.
 By the end of August 1945, 18,377 Japanese dead were counted and 1,250 had been captured.